-Ryan C. Richardson is an associate in Sterne Kessler's Electronics and Trial & Appellate Practice Groups.
-Ryan's practice focuses on post-grant proceedings before the Patent Trial and Appeal Board at the USPTO, as well as U.S. district court litigation and fast-track Section 337 investigations before the U.S. International Trade Commission (ITC).
-Ryan has appeared as counsel of record on behalf of both patent owners and petitioners in numerous contested cases before the PTAB involving technologies ranging from semiconductor fabrication to wireless communications.
-Further, Ryan has significant experience in handling the preparation and prosecution of U.S. and foreign patent applications for a wide range of entities from emerging growth companies to large multi-national corporations.
+Ryan C. Richardson is a director in Sterne Kessler's Electronics and Trial & Appellate Practice Groups.
+Ryan's practice focuses on post-grant proceedings before the U.S. Patent and Trademark Office's Patent Trial and Appeal Board (PTAB), as well as U.S. district court litigation and International Trade Commission (ITC) litigation.
+Ryan has handled almost one hundred contested cases before the PTAB involving technologies ranging from semiconductor fabrication and geographic information systems, to wireless communications.
+He is experienced in representing both patent owners and petitioners.
+Ryan also regularly represents both Complainants and Respondents across a wide range of technologies in Section 337 investigations before the ITC.
+He is an experienced litigator who has examined witnesses at trial, presented at Markman hearings, and tried cases before the PTAB.
+Further, Ryan has significant capabilities in the preparation and prosecution of U.S. and foreign patent applications for a wide range of entities from emerging growth companies to large multi-national corporations.

 Ryan is a co-author of "Patent Office Litigation," a two-volume set focused on post-grant proceedings under the America Invents Act published by Thomson Reuters Westlaw.
 This book examines how the proceedings interact with other aspects of patent procurement and enforcement, and delivers practical analysis and advice.